CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Background

 \subsection{Computer Use Agents}

 \textbf{CUA Capabilities and Architectures.} Computer Use Agents (CUAs) require \textit{perception} (understanding UI state through VLMs processing screenshots or structured data like DOM trees), \textit{action} (executing from a generalizable action space), \textit{reasoning} (task decomposition and planning), and \textit{memory} (execution history and task knowledge) \citep{qin2025ui}.
-CUA architectures can be categorized into end-to-end models where a single VLM handles all capabilities \citep{qin2025ui,wang2025opencuaopenfoundationscomputeruse,fu2025mano,ye2025mobile} and agentic frameworks that distribute tasks across specialized modules \citep{Agent-S,Agent-S2,Agent-S3,song2025coact1computerusingagentscoding} (see \cref{sec:app:more_about_cuas} for more details).
-Despite architectural differences, both paradigms rely on iterative, reactive planning—continuously adapting plans based on real-time environmental feedback.
-This multi-turn adaptation is fundamental to their utility but creates security vulnerabilities: because the planner must observe untrusted content to adapt, adversaries can inject malicious instructions at any step.
-In contrast, our Dual-LLM approach achieves isolation through single-shot planning, where the planner generates a complete branching execution graph upfront without ever observing the environment, fundamentally preventing arbitrary instruction injection.
+Architectures range from end-to-end VLMs \citep{qin2025ui,wang2025opencuaopenfoundationscomputeruse,fu2025mano,ye2025mobile} to agentic frameworks with specialized modules \citep{Agent-S,Agent-S2,Agent-S3,song2025coact1computerusingagentscoding} (see \cref{sec:app:more_about_cuas}).
+Both paradigms rely on iterative, reactive planning, continuously adapting plans based on real-time environmental feedback, in contrast to the upfront single-shot planning we adopt in this work.

 \textbf{CUA Attacks. }Previous attacks on CUAs achieve arbitrary control over task execution by injecting malicious instructions or optimized pixels into text and visual content.
 Attack vectors include adversarial pop-ups \citep{zhang2025attacking}, malicious image patches \citep{aichberger2025mip}, fine-print injections \citep{chen2025obvious}, and redirection attacks via trusted platforms like Reddit \citep{Li2025Commercial}, with benchmarks like OS-HARM \citep{kuntz2025osharm} and WASP \citep{evtimov2025wasp} demonstrating goals such as data exfiltration and arbitrary code execution.
-These attacks succeed because standard CUA architectures cannot architecturally separate trusted instructions from untrusted environmental observations required for navigation.
-We fundamentally change this threat model with our Dual-LLM framework: by isolating the privileged planner from untrusted visual content through single-shot planning, we eliminate arbitrary attacker control.
-Attacks can no longer inject unexpected actions—instead, adversaries are constrained to steering the agent down pre-planned execution paths, requiring them to predict the planner's logic and manipulate perceptual data to trigger valid but unintended branches.
+These attacks assume a reactive planner exposed to untrusted content; our threat model instead asks which attacks survive when the planner is architecturally isolated from the environment.